ayushpradhan18/ayushpradhan18/README.md

 I have also worked as a Research Intern at COEP Pune under the Guidance of Dr D.N Sonawne and Pr Pramod Ubare for developing Electric Car Motor Controller.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Face Recognition Attendance System
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NLP & CV
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Data Science Projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Web Scrapping
-- 💬 Ask me about ...
+- 💬 Ask me about AI
-- 📫 How to reach me: ...
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ayush-pradhan-845a19194/)
-- 😄 Pronouns: ...
+- 😄 Pronouns: Data Knows Better
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Age Of Machines is near!!!
--->